 He has a different story than the one I grew up with.

 My nieces and nephews are bi-racial.
 They are beautiful people.
 Their dad is African American.
 He and his family live life loud.
 They are exuberant, joyful…if they are “in the house” you can be sure there’s a party happening!
 Their mom is my husband’s sister.
-We dropped the “in-law” and now we are just sisters.
-She’s beautiful and smart and kind and caring and she loves her babies and her grandbabies fiercely.
+She loves her babies fiercely.

 They have a different story than the one I grew up with.